tanish111/cimd-local-oauth-server/README.md

 - **Minimal OAuth 2.0 endpoints**
   - `/.well-known/oauth-authorization-server` – exposes basic Authorization Server Metadata,
     including a flag indicating support for CIMD.
-  - `/authorize` – minimal authorization endpoint (supports both GET and POST) that:
+  - `/authorize` – authorization endpoint (supports both GET and POST) that:
     - validates the client via CIMD,
     - validates `redirect_uri`,
+    - shows a **login page** (username/password form),
-    - returns a **dummy authorization code** via redirect.
+    - after successful login, generates a **real authorization code** and redirects to the callback.
-  - `/token` – minimal token endpoint that:
+  - `/token` – token endpoint that:
     - accepts an authorization code grant,
+    - validates the authorization code,
-    - returns a **dummy access token** for that code.
+    - returns a **real access token** for valid codes.

+- **Local OAuth Client App** (`client-app.js`)
+  - Test client application that demonstrates the full OAuth flow locally
+  - Runs on port 4000 by default
+  - Provides `/login` endpoint to initiate the flow
+  - Provides `/callback` endpoint to receive authorization code and exchange it for tokens

 - **CORS support**
-  - Sends permissive CORS headers so that browser-based test clients can call the server when it is exposed over HTTPS (for example via a tunneling tool) from a different origin.
+  - Sends permissive CORS headers so that browser-based test clients can call the server from different origins (useful for local testing and when using HTTPS tunnels).

 ---